 Many are just not as known as the above-mentioned trio, either because they never got enough promotion in the first place, or because they lack some functionality or are not as flexible.
 However, a blogging solution is a choice to make on the basis of your needs, not of the popularity of the CMS.

 There are 6 little known blogging solutions that are free, customizable and open source.
 There are more out there, but these six lil' kids are easy enough to get you started hassle-free — and they come with nice clean designs.

 Here they are:

-Feeling like experimenting with these platform?
+Feeling like experimenting with these platforms?
 Keep reading.
-I’m here to make introductions. ;)
+I'm here to make introductions. ;)

 FanUpdate was originally created by Jenny Ferenc for her website Prism-Perfect.net, but when she moved on from the project, the user base for her script continued to demand for support and updates, so a community of developers at Nepwork.com took the rains of the project and continued to develop FanUpdate (now at its third release).
 Fanupdate is distributed under the GPL license.

 Vendor's Website: http://www.jemjabella.co.uk/scripts/fanupdate/ (only version still available after FanUpdate.net was shut down)

 FanUpdate is lightweight and easy to install and it only requires an HTML web template ready on your website to run on.
 Visitors can easily comment on your entries and have their own avatars through the Gravatar integration.
 Spam filters and comment scoring systems help protect your site from abuse.
 Version 3 also fixed a previous security bug.